TPGCIG/PatternAnalysis-2025/recognition/Project13-TristanGreen/README.md

 *  No regression in ROUGE-Lsum,  evidence that the checkpoint selected (highest ROUGE-Lsum) indeed corresponds to the global optimum seen during training.

 Overall, Brain-T5 demonstrates reliable convergence and solid generalisation across validation and test splits.
-The model maintains smooth training dynamics and rising ROUGE performance without evidence of overfitting or divergence — validating the correctness of the pipeline in train.py and the dataset tokenization logic in dataset.py
+The model maintains smooth training dynamics and rising ROUGE performance without evidence of overfitting or divergence — validating the correctness of the pipeline in train.py and the dataset tokenization logic in dataset.py.
+Furthermore, doing full-passes over the dataset converges to a higher set of ROUGE values, making longer passes - less epochs preferrable over smaller passes - more epochs.

 ## Dataset
 Brain-T5 is trained on the BioLaySumm 2025 – LaymanRRG (Open-Source Track) dataset, hosted on Hugging Face under the identifier [BioLaySumm/BioLaySumm2025-LaymanRRG-opensource-track](https://huggingface.co/datasets/BioLaySumm/BioLaySumm2025-LaymanRRG-opensource-track).